-pseudonym and associated token trivial again.
+$uid_1$ , as revealing different ctx would render distinguishing the pseudonym and associated token trivial again.
 Thus, any implementation of our protocol must ensure that ctx does not disclose information that could link/identify users behind their pseudonyms.

-3.2 Unobservability
+3.3 Unobservability

 This property captures that a malicious IdP does not learn anything about the RP's identity rid in an authentication request, meaning it cannot observe where the user wants to authenticate to.
 Specifically, the IdP should not be able to distinguish whether a user repeatedly authenticates to the same RP or different ones.
-This property was formally introduced in [32], and we simply adapt this to our notation.
-The game is represented as $\text{Exp}{\mathcal{A}, \text{OPPID}}^{\text{UNOBS}}$ in Fig. 3.
-Unobservability is defined through an indistinguishability game, where the adversary, acting as a corrupt IdP, can set up RPs and obtain their authentication data via the corresponding oracles.
-Eventually the adversary chooses two RPs rid_0 and rid_1 and receives the authenticated request $auth_b$, $crid_b$ of either of them.
+This property was formally introduced in [31], and we simply adapt this to our notation.
+The game is represented as $\text{Exp}{\mathcal{A},\text{OPPID}}^{\text{UNOBS}}$ in Figure 4.
+Unobservability is defined through an indistinguishability game, where the adversary, acting as a corrupt IdP, can setup RPs and obtain their authentication data via the corresponding oracles.
+Eventually the adversary chooses two RPs $rid_0$ and $rid_1$ and receives the authenticated request $auth_b, crid_b$ of either of them.
 The adversary wins if it can determine b better than by guessing.

 Definition 3.2 (Unobservability).
-An OPPID scheme is unobservable if for all PPT adversaries \mathcal{A} , $\Pr[\mathsf{Exp}^{\mathsf{UNOBS}}{\mathcal{A},\mathsf{OPPID}}(\lambda) = 1] \leq 1/2 + \mathsf{negl}(\lambda)$.
+An OPPID scheme satisfies Unobservability if for all PPT adversaries $\mathcal{A}$ , it holds that

-3.3 Session Binding
+$$\Pr[\mathsf{Exp}{\mathcal{A},\mathsf{OPPID}}^{\mathsf{UNOBS}}(\lambda) = 1] \le 1/2 + \mathsf{negl}(\lambda).$$

-The Session Binding property ensures that despite the privacy-preserving computation of an authentication token and pseudonym, the content of (rid, ppid, ctx, sid) in the token is strictly unforgeable and pseudonyms are correctly formed.
-This comprises the classic unforgeability for all inputs directly seen and vouched for by the IdP
+3.4 Session Binding

-- which are (ctx, sid) for a Direct Forgery - but also all blindly signed information.
+The Session Binding property ensures that despite the privacypreserving computation of an authentication token and pseudonym, the content (rid, ppid, ctx, sid) in the token is strictly unforgeable and pseudonyms are correctly formed.
+This comprises the classic unforgeability for all inputs directly seen and vouched for by the IdP - which are (ctx, sid) for a Direct Forgery - but also all blindly signed information.
 The blindly signed information is (rid, ppid), which the IdP vouches for in a session sid for user uid with context ctx.
 If the IdP indeed created a token for (ctx, sid), the blindly signed information must be consistent with its view and the intentions of all honest users and RPs.
 More precisely, the following must hold:

-- If a user uid requested a token in session sid, it is infeasible to create a valid token for rid, sid and ppid ≠ F(uid, rid) - Nym Correctness. - If an honest user uid intended to authenticate to an RP rid in session sid, it must be infeasible to create a valid token for sid and another rid' ≠ rid - RP Binding I. - If a corrupt user uid authenticated to an RP rid in a session sid, it is infeasible to generate valid authentication tokens for sid and more than one RP - RP Binding II. - If an RP rid is not properly registered, it is infeasible to generate a valid token for rid - RP Authentication I. - If an honest RP rid never authenticated for session sid, it is infeasible to create a valid token for rid - RP Authentication II.
+- If a user uid requested a token in session sid, it is infeasible to create a valid token for rid, sid and ppid ≠ F(uid, rid) Nym Correctness. - If an honest user uid intended to authenticate to an RP rid in session sid, it must be infeasible to create a valid token for sid and another rid' ≠ rid RP Binding I. - If a corrupt user uid authenticated to an RP rid in a session sid, it is infeasible to generate valid authentication tokens for sid and more than one RP - RP Binding II. - If an RP rid is not properly registered, it is infeasible to generate a valid token for rid RP Authentication I. - If an honest RP rid never authenticated for session sid, it is infeasible to create a valid token for rid RP Authentication II.

-We model the aforementioned properties through the game $\exp{\mathcal{A}, \text{ OPPID}}$ (see Fig. 3), following the classic unforgeability setting.
+We model the aforementioned properties through the game $\text{Exp}{\mathcal{A}, \text{OPPID}}^{\text{SES-BIN}}$ (see Figure 4), following the classic unforgeability setting.
 In this game, the IdP is honest, and the adversary can register both corrupt and honest RPs using oracles O.RegHRP and O.RegCRP, respectively, storing their registrations in HRP and CRP.
-The adversary initiates sessions for honest users via $O.\text{Alnit}{\mathbf{U}}$, obtains authentications from honest RPs via $O.\text{AReq}{\mathbf{RP}}$, and acquires tokens from the IdP using $O.\text{ARes}{\mathbf{IdP}}$ (for corrupt users) and $O.\text{ARes}{\mathbf{Fin}}$ (for honest users).
-Additionally, we utilize a verification oracle $O.\text{Vf}{\mathbf{RP}}$ to detect if the adversary attempts to reuse the same token across multiple (possibly corrupt) RPs.
+The adversary initiates sessions for honest users via O.AlnitU, obtains authentications from honest RPs via O.AReqRP, and acquires tokens from the IdP using O.AResIdP (for corrupt users) and O.AResFin (for honest users).
+Additionally, we utilize a verification oracle O.VfRP to detect if the adversary attempts to reuse the same token across multiple (possibly corrupt) RPs.